nyfix/OZ/README.md

 OZ is the middleware layer that powers the [NYFIX Marketplace](https://www.itiviti.com/nyfix) -- the world's largest [FIX](https://en.wikipedia.org/wiki/Financial_Information_eXchange) network, which processes on the order of 50 million messages per day with unmatched reliability and outstanding performance.

 ## What's so special about OZ?
-OZ is the only commercial-quality, high-performance middleware solution that is also open-source.
+OZ is the only production-quality, high-performance middleware solution that is also open-source.

 While there have been plenty of open-source middleware solutions (like [JMS](https://en.wikipedia.org/wiki/Java_Message_Service) and [AMQP](https://en.wikipedia.org/wiki/Apache_ActiveMQ)), none of them have really been suitable for the demands of real-time, low-latency, high-throughput messaging.